 Optimizing searches and recommendations is one of the most popular Applications Of Artificial Intelligence In E-Commerce sector.

-Most of the shoppers would search for a particular item on your online storefront and if they’re not able to find it using natural language, then it will be considered a bad shopping experience.
+Most of the shoppers would search for a particular item on your online storefront, and if they’re not able to find it using natural language, then it will be considered a bad shopping experience.

-For example, Go Find invites its users to take a picture and based on that, it will recommend you other products with a price.
+For example, Go Find invites its users to take a picture and based on that; it will recommend you other products with a price.
 For this recommendation, they make use of AI.

 6. Automate Back-Office Processes

 To reduce the workload, you should focus on automating these tasks.
 For that purpose, the role of AI comes into the picture.
-Most of the E-Commerce are making use of Image Recognition technology for product categorization.
+Most of E-Commerce are making use of Image Recognition technology for product categorization.

-However, Pinterest is using this technology to help their users search for a specific item within the photo.
+However, Pinterest is using this technology to help its users search for a specific item within the photo.
 By automating the back-office processes, you can reduce your workload and at the same time, can give more time to other complicated tasks.